kontent-ai/data-ops/src/commands/syncModel/run/README.md

 To successfully synchronize the content model, we introduced a couple of conditions your environment **must follow** before attempting the sync:
 - There mustn't be an operation that changes the content type or content type snippet's element type - checked by validation.
 - There mustn't be an operation deleting a used content type (there is at least one content item of that type) - checked by validation.
+- There mustn't be an operation deleting a used collection (there is at least one content item in that collection) - checked by validation.
 - The source content model mustn't reference a deleted taxonomy group - not checked by validation!
 - If providing source content model via a folder, you must ensure that the content model is in a valid state
   - Files are partially checked to see whether they meet the MAPI structure using `zod` validation.
 Not all conditions are checked! (e.g. whether the used codename exists)